judus/rocket-engine/readme.md

 ### 12. Extensibility with Plugins and Services

 Extend the engine’s functionality by adding custom services and plugins through the **ServiceContainer**.
+(Because yes, I'm a PHP dev who builds his own service containers.
+So what?!
+It works...)

 **Example:**
 ```javascript